nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/Notes.md

 **TODO Potentially, this isn't really an 'integration' as this is core capability of git - possibly move these configurations under the **Advanced Settings** section?

 #### Note
-- Notes are not automatically pushed or fetched from the remote.
+- Notes are not automatically pushed or fetched from the remote by default.
+  However, it is possible to configure your local repository to automatically synchronize note refs any time push and fetch activity is performed - please [consult this reference](../GitConcepts/GitNotes/).

-- Not all Git hosting services will show notes on their web portal UI
+- Not all Git hosting services will show notes on their web portal UI.
+However, all major hosting services will retain the notes refs where they can be synchronized with other repositories.
+- **TODO - Confirm with Marc that the default 'commits' note category has been renamed to `Notes` on the UI (makes sense)

 **TODO - As far as I know, GitHub removed UI support for Notes on their portal several years ago, and Azure DevOps doesn't seem to show notes when `/refs/notes/*` has been pushed to the remote.
 Both hosts do however retain the refs albeit invisibly.